You are a deer hunter and you’re mentoring a new, young hunter in the field. The young deer hunter has just successfully shot their first deer.

 Utilize the softest light.
 Take your pictures early and late in the day when the light tends to be at its softest.
 From late morning to late afternoon, avoid direct sunlight.
 Cloudy days work well, too.
 Pose in full shade, if possible, and use a flash.

 Pass on the photos at night, if possible.
 If you recover a deer after dark and can keep it cool enough to preserve the meat, wait until the next morning to shoot photos.
 You’ll benefit from more light and morning dew or frost can really add beautiful elements to the so-called “hero shot,” in which the jubilant hunter poses with their acquired game.
+If the photo needs to be taken in the darkness, take extra care with the deer to get a quality pic and use any natural light from the western horizon that remains available.

 Use fill flash or tip up the hat.
 A fill flash will open the shadow cast on a hunter’s face by his hat.
 If your camera doesn’t have a flash, have the hunter tip up their hat.